 4. Ignoring delays and future planning.

 If you invest in a property now, it might still take more than three years for the property to finish construction.
-When buying, you have to think long term.
-Even if the condo is for personal use or for reselling, settle on what will best benefit you in the future.
+When buying, you have to think long-term.
+Even if the condo is for personal use or reselling, settle on what will best benefit you in the future.
 Apart from that, don’t settle for delays.
-If the builders don’t get the property ready by the expected time, then don’t hesitate on asking for negotiations.
+If the builders don’t get the property ready by the expected time, don’t hesitate to ask for negotiations.

 5. Not seeking professional support.